 The Fishbourne Roman Palace in West Sussex was constructed in the 1st century, and was the first property in Britain to adopt roman art and lifestyle.
 Artists and mosaicists from Italy decorated it; it is unique of its kind.
 The Palace holds over 50 mosaic floors, discovered in the 1960s.
 The earliest mosaics were of white and black geometric patterns, identical to the roman mosaics in Italy at the time.
 Geometric mosaics filled the entire Palace as borderlines and patterns; some had colors such as brick red and grey.
 The most remarkable piece was the Fortress mosaic: it is divided into sixteen squares, each having a different geometric design with a border around the piece representing a town wall.
 One of the mosaic floors portrayed cupid on a dolphin in the center, with ancient animals on the corners.

-A grandiose mosaic art piece was found in 1996 in Lod, Israel.
+A grandiose mosaic art piece was found in 1996 in Palestine.
 The mosaic dates from the 4th century.
 It is a roman mosaic with its execution and subject matter.
 The piece is divided into squares and triangles with geometric borders.
 These shapes depict portrays of animals such as fish, birds and other animals.
 Inside the octagon in the center, wild and exotic animals are illustrated such as an elephant, a lion and lioness, a giraffe, a tiger and a bull.
 These animals are appropriate to the Roman culture as they were part of gladiatorial games.

 The Great Palace Mosaic Museum hosts beautiful mosaic artworks dating from the Byzantine Empire (the remainder of the Roman Empire).
 The mosaics were discovered during excavations in the 1930s and 1950s by Turkish archeologists.
 The artworks are roman mosaics in their technique, style and represented scenes.
 The mosaics depict domestic scenes with human figures and animals (farming), in addition to hunting scenes.
 The animals portrayed are of exotic and mythical natures.
 The mosaic artworks rarely show any women.